 The plan will include the creation of 990 additional posts for Special Needs Assistants and 403 additional teachers.
 This will, in turn, support the creation of additional special class placements for autistic pupils.

-AsIAm further welcomes the Department’s intention to develop a plan for the provision of additional autism class and special school placements, based on demographics and data, and provide the funds to provide additional places for the 2021/22 academic year.
+AsIAm further welcomes the intention laid out in the Budget for the Department to develop a plan for the provision of additional autism class and special school placements, based on demographics and data, and provide the funds to provide additional places for the 2021/22 academic year.

 The Department also plans to reduce the pupil:teacher ratios from 26:1 to 25:1 through the creation of 300 teaching posts in mainstream classes across both primary and post-primary schools.
 Whilst this falls short of AsIAm’s proposals to reduce ratios to 24:1 by two pupils every year to bring Ireland in line with the European average, it is nonetheless progress, which we expect will have a tangible impact on Irish autistic pupils’ experience inclusive education within mainstream schools (of which the majority are in enrolled in).

-In the primary and post-primary sectors, there are a number of proposals which AsIAm would like to see the Department of Education implement that would build upon this progress.
+In the primary and post-primary sectors, there are a number of proposals which AsIAm would like to see the Department of Education implement that would build upon the Budget’s progress for 2021 in the areas of autism support.
 These include:

 ● Support the continued rollout of the In-School Therapy Support Service on a national level to primary and post-primary mainstream schools;